uixcem/Javascript-Projects/README.md

 # Javascript-Projects

-Besides my daily CSS exercises, I decided to make a project for per week.🚀 I will add my codes for my weekly projects. 🙌
+Besides my daily CSS exercises, I decided to do a project when I have free time.🚀

 1.Dice Game ~ ==> 🎲  https://dicegamebyuixcem.netlify.app/